Q. Are We Not Men? A: We Are Devo!

 Q: Are We Not Men?
 A: We Are Devo! is the debut studio album by American new wave band Devo.
-It was originally released in August 1978 on Warner Bros. in the North America and Virgin Records in Europe.
-Produced by Brian Eno, the album was recorded between October 1977 and February 1978, primarily in Cologne, West Germany.
+It was released in August 1978 on Warner Bros. in North America and Virgin Records in Europe.
+Produced by Brian Eno, the album was recorded from October 1977 to February 1978, primarily in Cologne, West Germany.

 The album peaked at No. 78 on the U.S. Billboard chart and No. 12 on the UK Albums Chart.
-Retrospectively, the album has been included on several "best of" lists from publications including Rolling Stone, Pitchfork, and Spin.
+Retrospectively, the album has been included on several "best of" lists from publications, including Rolling Stone, Pitchfork, and Spin.